-Back home, Democrats hear a lot, or not much, on impeachment
+Wide range of emotions on impeachment underscores challenge

 The seniors nodded in agreement, she said, responding, “Yes, it’s something that would be very divisive.”

-These are the considerations Pelosi is taking into account as she weighs the House’s next moves.
-Despite increasingly vocal voices within the caucus calling for the start of an impeachment inquiry — proceedings would start in the House before the case moves to the Senate — Pelosi has made it clear she’s in no rush to impeach.
+These are the considerations Pelosi is taking into account as she considers the House’s next moves.
+Despite increasingly vocal voices among her colleagues for the start of an impeachment inquiry, Pelosi has made it clear she’s in no rush to impeach.
+Such proceedings would start in the House before the case would shift to the Senate for a trial.

-The speaker prefers a more measured approach, saying she wants to have the country’s support, whatever the House’s ultimate decision.
-Having won the majority in so many districts that voted for Trump — largely running on promises of lowering health care costs, creating jobs with infrastructure investment and cleaning up government — Pelosi is wary of taking on an impeachment inquiry that would overpower that agenda.
+Pelosi prefers a more measured approach, saying she wants to have the country’s support, whatever the House’s ultimate decision.

+Democrats last year won the majority in so many districts that had voted for Trump in 2016, basing their campaigns on promises of lowering health care costs, creating jobs with infrastructure investment and cleaning up the government.
+So Pelosi is wary of taking on an impeachment inquiry that would overpower that agenda.

 Pelosi worries impeachment would split the country.
-She remembers how the proceedings against Bill Clinton helped propel Democrats, and warns it could help Trump’s re-election.
+She remembers how the proceedings against President Bill Clinton helped propel Democrats, and warns it could help Trump’s re-election in 2020.

 But that might not be enough for some voters.

-About 15 people waited at a library in Memphis to meet with Rep. Steve Cohen, a Democrat, and one of the earliest House proponents of impeachment
+About 15 people waited at a library in Memphis to meet with Rep. Steve Cohen, a Democrat who was one of the earliest House proponents of impeachment

 One constituent, Lloyd Brown, 62, told The Associated Press that he is watching the impeachment process closely.

-“I do think that Congress should proceed with impeachment hearings, because I believe that will bring out some of the facts that haven’t become public yet,” said Brown.
+“I do think that Congress should proceed with impeachment hearings, because I believe that will bring out some of the facts that haven’t become public yet,” Brown said.

-Cohen, also a member of the Judiciary panel, discussed the possibility of impeachment, expressing his hope that Mueller will yet testify before the House.
-The congressman said that even if Trump is impeached by the House, he does not think that the president will be convicted in the Republican-majority Senate.
+Cohen, also a member of the House Judiciary Committee, discussed the possibility of impeachment, expressing his hope that Mueller will testify before the House.
+The congressman said that even if Trump is impeached, he does not think that the president will be convicted in the Republican-controlled Senate.

 “But I do think he should have his day of reckoning,” Cohen said, adding later that Trump “makes Richard Nixon look honest.”

-At a town hall in western Michigan on Tuesday, a woman told Rep. Justin Amash — the only Republican to accuse Trump of impeachable conduct — that she has been calling Pelosi’s office nearly every day because “we need to change her mind” about an impeachment inquiry.
+At a town hall in western Michigan on Tuesday, a woman told Rep. Justin Amash, the only Republican to accuse Trump of impeachable conduct, that she has been calling Pelosi’s office nearly every day because “we need to change her mind” about an impeachment inquiry.

-Amash agreed it’s time to start an inquiry, but the Republican, who has drawn deep criticism from his party, said Pelosi’s “sort of playing it both ways.”
+Amash agreed it’s time to start an inquiry.
+But Amash, who has drawn criticism from his party, said Pelosi’s “sort of playing it both ways.”

-On Thursday, about 100 people packed into a small room at a library in Tustin, California, as Rep. Porter spoke briefly then drew from random questions attendants had written down on cards.
+On Thursday, about 100 people packed into a small room at a library in Tustin, California, as Porter spoke briefly then drew from random questions attendants had written down on cards.

 They covered various topics including one about what should happen to those who refuse to appear for testimony before a congressional committee, leading Porter to briefly address the issue of impeachment.